 Overall, two critical Spark Streaming jobs saw memory reductions of 74 percent and 80 percent.
 Unravel’s parallelism recommendations saved us 8.63 hours of CPU per day.

 Unravel is straight forward to implement and immediately delivers results.
 The platform’s recommendations are all configuration changes and don’t require any changes to coding.
 We were stunned that we could improve app performance so considerably without making a single tweak to the code, yielding an immediate boost to critical business apps.
-Unravel’s full-stack platform delivers insights and recommendations for our entire big data deployment, eliminating the need to manage any data pipeline with a siloed tool.
+Unravel’s full-stack platform delivers insights and recommendations for our entire modern data stack deployment, eliminating the need to manage any data pipeline with a siloed tool.

 Modern data apps are fueling healthcare’s technical transformation.
 By improving data app performance, We have been able to continue delivering a pioneering healthcare experience, achieving better patient outcomes, new services and greater business value.
 Without a platform like Unravel, our developers and IT team would be bogged down troubleshooting these apps rather than creating new ones and revolutionizing our business.
 Unravel has helped create a deep cultural shift to do more with our data and evolve to a DataOps mindset.